Chen-Software/schemascript/ReadMe.md

 - `.optional()`: Allows the column to be null (escape hatch from the pure type lattice)
 - `.unique()`: Adds a unique constraint
 - `.default(value)`: Sets a default value for the column
-- `.array()`: Marks the column as an array of multiple of the same typed values
+- `.array()`: Marks the column as an array of multiple values.
+SQLite natively lacks array types, so SchemaScript automatically handles JSON serialization for arrays of any primitive type.

 **Note**: All fields are **required** (non-nullable) by default.
 Use `.optional()` to allow null values.